 For the purposes of presenting the consolidated financial statements, the assets and liabilities of the Group's operations are translated into the presentation currency of the Group (i.e. Hong Kong dollars) using exchange rates prevailing at the end of each reporting period.
-Income and expenses items are translated at the average exchange rates for the period.
+Income and expenses items are translated at the average exchange rates for the period, unless exchange rates fluctuate significantly during the period, in which case the exchange rates at the date of transactions are used.
 Exchange differences arising, if any, are recognised in other comprehensive income and accumulated in equity under the heading of exchange reserve.